-3-2 Checking and Adding NetBEUI
+3-2 Checking and Adding NetBEUI (for Windows 98)

 NetBEUI is a protocol you can use to connect to Windows NT, Windows for Workgroups, or LAN Manager servers.
 If you work on Microsoft network environment, you need to set up NetBEUI protocol.